alexhaislip/Custom-Keyboard/README.md

 ## Usage

-Put all the documents you wrote in the text data folder and run main.py.
+Put all the documents you wrote in the text data folder and run main.py. \
+Then it will recommend a keyboard that suits you based on the documents you have written so far.

 ## Running Images